-Your newsletter has to be both useful and interesting to be successful.
+Your newsletter (or blog) has to be both useful and interesting to be successful.
 If one of your goals is to be seen as an expert, consider that the usefulness of your content can have a big impact.

 What types of content are useful?
 Here are some suggestions.